 - Immune Cell Activation: Beneficial gut bacteria promote the activation of immune cells, such as T cells and B cells, which are essential for recognizing and eliminating pathogens.
 A well-balanced gut microbiome supports optimal immune cell function.

 - Autoimmune Diseases: An imbalanced gut microbiome may contribute to autoimmune diseases by promoting a dysregulated immune response.
-Conditions like rheumatoid arthritis, Crohn’s disease, and type 1 diabetes have been associated with gut dysbiosis.
+Conditions like rheumatoid arthritis, Crohn’s disease, and type 1 diabetes are associated with gut dysbiosis.

 Gut Health and Hormone Imbalances: